 For example MATTER’s ‘work jumpsuit’ (pictured), took 15 months to design, test, fit, and develop the final pattern! 😮 This kind of attention and work put into one style would’ve been impossible if it wasn’t for their seasonless model.

 It also means designers can create pieces that work with their existing and best-selling styles.
 Instead of coming up with a totally new collection, designers can focus on augmenting the existing collection — maybe a new bottom that works with the popular tops or a layering piece to go with the best-selling dresses.
 Brands can work on creating a more versatile and functional collection instead of trying to sell a whole new set of clothes every season.

 Less Pressure on Factories

 Another huge benefit is that factories can have consistent, paced production.
-Currently factories often have incredibly busy times with lots of pressure and overtime to get all the garments ready for the season, and then quieter periods before the next season’s production ramps up.
-Manufacturing outside of this seasonal roller-coaster would not only be less stressful for workers but also provide more continuous, stable employment since currently some factories just hire temporary staff for the busy times.
+Factories often have incredibly busy periods with lots of pressure and overtime to get all the garments ready for the season, and then quieter periods before the next season’s production ramps up.
+Manufacturing outside of this seasonal rollercoaster would not only be less stressful for workers but also provide more continuous, stable employment since currently some factories just hire temporary staff for the busy times.

 It also gives brands the ability to work with artisans and craftspeople.
 Using traditional techniques like Ikat dyeing, block printing, and hand-weaving takes more time than fast fashion’s quick turnaround can allow.
 Unfortunately we’re losing a lot of these beautiful textile arts and cultural methods with current industry demands.
-Slowing down fashion and allowing longer production cycles means that brands like MATTER can support and share handmade, artisan textiles – making their pieces unique and imbued with a rich history of textile craft.
+Slowing down fashion and allowing longer production cycles means that brands can support and share handmade, artisan textiles, making their pieces unique and imbued with a rich history of textile craft.

 Reduce Impulse Purchases